alvinpaul76/cloudflared/README.md

 # Cloudflared Docker Setup

-This repository contains a Docker-based setup for running Cloudflare Tunnel (cloudflared) in a containerized environment.
+This repository contains a Docker-based setup for running Cloudflare Tunnel (cloudflared) in a containerized environment, with specific configuration for integration with Odoo self-hosted instances.

 ## Prerequisites